9 Common Interview Mistakes That Could Cost You the Job

 3. Appearing disinterested

-For some people who “shut down” in high pressure situations or times when they know they’re being closely evaluated, nervousness can manifest itself as aloofness or even lack of interest.
-If you know you have a habit of appearing disinterested – for example, limiting your facial expressions, avoiding eye contact, speaking in a monotone voice, displaying poor posture, clamming up and come across as shy, “losing your words” and only answering in short, perfunctory phrases – make a concerted effort to convey real interest in your conversation with the hiring manager to avoid giving the impression that you don’t care.
+For some people who “shut down” in high-pressure situations or times when they know they’re being closely evaluated, nervousness can manifest itself as aloofness or even lack of interest.
+If you know you have a habit of appearing disinterested and can make some common interview mistakes – for example, limiting your facial expressions, avoiding eye contact, speaking in a monotone voice, displaying poor posture, clamming up and come across as shy, “losing your words” and only answering in short, perfunctory phrases – make a concerted effort to convey real interest in your conversation with the hiring manager to avoid giving the impression that you don’t care.